uttampatel007/all_python_web_development_projects/README.md

-# List of all python web development projects
+# List of All Python Web Development Projects

 ### DJANGO
 ------------------------------------------------------------------------------------------------